Supporting the Future of the Profession

 - The Social Work General Scholarship Fund awards scholarships to MSW students from various backgrounds and experiences on both a need and merit basis, including DACA-recipient students, Native students and students who have demonstrated commitment to the social work profession and to the lives of others.

-We are grateful for your support and commitment to our students, and your dedication to preparing them to promote health and wellness, and to address the many complex challenges that our society faces today.
+We are grateful for your support and commitment to our students, and for your dedication to preparing them to promote health and wellness and address the many complex challenges that our society faces today.
 Together, we can make the world a better place!